Adaspur: Education

+Udayanath College of Science and Technology was established in 1987 and provides undergraduate and post-graduate teaching facilities.

 Transport

 State Highway 60 (SH-60) passes through Adaspur, linking it to Bhubaneswar, Puri, and Konark.
 Vehicles in Odisha use the registration code "OD."

 Demographics

-Adaspur’s population is estimated at 8,000 as of 2023, though no official census data supports this figure yet.
+Adaspur’s population is estimated at 8,000 as of 2023.

 The primary language is Odia, and the village is governed by the Government of Odisha.
-An Odia individual from Cuttack district, possibly linked to Adaspur, developed the app "Chingari," gaining investor attention.